Chimney Sweep Performed by a WETT Certified Sweep :

 Our WETT Trained sweeping standard ensures we are removing all deposits possible and doing the best job we can, even if it takes a little longer.
-All sweeps include a basic visual evaluation of the system and an invoice with the technician’s WETT number for your insurance file.
+We note any issues found during the course of a sweep on the service report, and make sure you are aware on them.

-A WETT Certified sweep of one open fireplace and connected chimney includes a full sweep from the roof down with a properly sized brush, rotary power sweep of the smoke chamber and damper, vacuum the smoke shelf, and sweep and vacuum the firebox.
+A full sweep of one open fireplace and connected chimney includes a full sweep from the roof down with a properly sized brush, rotary power sweep of the smoke chamber and damper, vacuum the smoke shelf, and sweep and vacuum the firebox.
 All work is performed by a WETT Certified Advanced Chimney Sweep.

 A WETT Certified sweep of one woodstove/insert and the connected chimney includes a full sweep from the roof down with a properly sized brush, a rotary power sweep of the flue pipes for a wood stove, sweep and vacuum the baffle, rails, heat tubes, and firebox.
 All work is performed by a WETT Certified Advanced Chimney Sweep.

 Unusually high or steep roofs may cost more, as does extra travel time if the home is outside our regular service area.
 We have equipment to properly sweep a system from the bottom, which can be a better option if you have a fragile or unsafe roof.